+- 1. Related activities:

+- a.
+Behavior Program implemented.

+- b.
+Students and parents will receive and acknowledge / sign necessary paperwork.

-- 3. Person(s) responsible for implementation: - a.
-Principal or designee. - 4.
-Timeline for implementation: - a.
-By August 1, 2017 the updated copy of the Salzman "Tools For Schools" or the plan implemented Behavioral Guidelines will be included in the Registration packets.
+- 4. Timeline for implementation:

+- a.
+Behavioral Guidelines will be included in the Registration packets.

 GOAL: Any identified gang associates or gang members on the Desert Oasis High School and Phoenix Rising High School campus will be carefully monitored in an effort to provide interventions deemed necessary.